bitsofcotton/ddpmopt/README.md

 The goki_check_cc:test.py:\[pq\]red\+\+ command shrink image into reasonable parameters on surface condition they includes some omitting meanings.
 We looked some of the graphics set result, they might be what we wanted to get but not the actually one but ok for us, so we close this repository with this condition.

-# Tips on mixing PRNG to gain original stream
+We get pPqQ command to get 4 of the candidates from original stream or PRNG mixed stream.
-If ideal PRNG is given to our predv, we can output some of the nrecur specified ddpmopt command and result is at least 4 of candidate we get one of them shall be well.
+If we're lucky, one of the candidates can be used for next predicted images.
-However, such a PRNG condition is hard because they must have algorithms' eigen vector to be changed by selecting seed by theirselves.
+However, PQ command returns pseudo next one they doesn't be added delta start point in another words offset, however we select this method because of output glance.

 # T command
 We have T command for gokibin bit preprocessed graphics stream testing.
-If output is better than .5 probability and stable for some of the shrinked size, the gokibin nbit reversed outputs' shrinked image can have some of the meanings for them.
+If output is better than .5 probability and stable for some of the shrinked size, the gokibin bit reversed outputs' shrinked image can have some of the meanings for them.

-Either, T command uses raw predictions but it can be being attacked, so \[pqw\] command outputs uses second one if the condition is true but we need at least 4 of them.
+Either, T command uses raw predictions but it can be being attacked, so \[pPqQw\] command outputs uses second one if the condition is true but we need at least 4 of them.

 # Usage:
     # copy color structure